Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Parameter Estimation Framework

 \section{Parameter Estimation Framework}

-In this section we develop two different frameworks based on \cite{Lu:2022oys} and \cite{Ghosh:2023vja}, to infer three neutron star properties: its principal moment of inertia ($I$), the component of magnetic dipole moment perpendicular to the rotation axis ($m_p$) and a parameter ($\alpha$) which is related to the saturation amplitude ($\alpha_s$) by $\alpha = \alpha_{s} M R^3 \tilde{J}$.
-In both cases, we assume that the spin-down of the star is due to magnetic dipole radiation and gravitational wave emission (via r-mode current quadrupole).
-We ignore the minor effects of magnetic fields of the order $10^{15}$ G or less, see section (\ref{dis}) for more details.
-In the first scenario, we explore a framework similar to \cite{Lu:2022oys}, where the distance is estimated from electromagnetic observations to 20\% accuracy.
-The second scenario is relevant for targeted searches, where the rotational frequency of the star is known.
-As mentioned earlier the frequency of a r-mode signal varies slightly from $f = \frac{4}{3} f_{rot}$.
-This variation in frequency is quantified in terms of $\kappa$ (see section \ref{Case 2}), which satisfies universal relations with compactness \citep{Idrisy:2014qca} and the dimensionless tidal deformability \citep{Ghosh:2022ysj}.
-We use the first universal relation to infer the distance of the star from CGW signals directly \citep{Ghosh:2023vja} along with the macroscopic properties mentioned above.
+In this section we develop two different frameworks based on \citep{Lu:2022oys} and \citep{Ghosh:2023vja}, to infer three neutron star properties: its principal moment of inertia ($I_{zz}$), the component of magnetic dipole moment perpendicular to the rotation axis ($m_p$) and a parameter ($\tilde{\alpha}$) which is related to the saturation amplitude ($\alpha_s$) by $\tilde{\alpha} = \alpha_{s} M R^3 \tilde{J}$.
+In both cases, we assume that the spin-down of the star is due to magnetic dipole radiation and gravitational wave emission via r-modes or their relativistic counterparts.
+We ignore the minor effects of magnetic fields of the order $10^{15}$ G or less, see section (\ref{asum}) for more details.
+In the first framework, we further assume that the distance is estimated from electromagnetic observations to 20\% accuracy, as in Ref. \citep{Lu:2022oys}.
+On the other hand, the second scenario is relevant for targeted searches, where the rotational frequency of the star is known.
+The frequency of an r-mode GW signal is related to the rotational frequency of the star as $f = \ \frac {4}{3} f_{\rm rot}$.
+However, the frequencies of ALH-modes deviate slightly from this.
+They can be quantified in terms of $\kappa$ (see section \ref{Case 2}), which satisfies universal relations with compactness \citep{Idrisy:2014qca} and the dimensionless tidal deformability \citep{Ghosh:2022ysj}.
+So, in the second framework, suitable only for ALH modes, we take advantage of the universal relation between $\kappa$ and compactness to infer the star's distance from CGW signals directly \citep{Ghosh:2023vja} along with the macroscopic properties mentioned above as detailed below.